Culling the herd of moments with penalized empirical likelihood: High-dimensional moments with low-dimensional

-In this section we have established the asymptotic properties of the PEL estimator for the moment-defined model (\ref{eq:esteq2}) with high-dimensional moments and low-dimensional $\btheta$.
+Up to now, we have established the asymptotic properties of the PEL estimator for the moment-defined model (\ref{eq:esteq2}) with high-dimensional moments and low-dimensional $\btheta$.
 The next section further extends the estimation to a high-dimensional structural parameter.